Ionides

-In Greek mythology, the Ionides (Ancient Greek: Ἰωνίδες) were a sisterhood of water nymphs.
+In Greek mythology, the Ionides (Ancient Greek: Ἰωνίδες) were a sisterhood of water nymphs (specifically Elean naiads) and all four were daughters of the river-god, Cytherus.
 Their individual names were Calliphaea, Synallasis (or Synallaxis), Pegaea and Iasis.

 Mythology

 The Ionides dwelt at Elis, where they had a sanctuary near a spring flowing into River Cytherus, and were said to have the power to cure various diseases.
 Their surname was thought to have come from the name of Ion, son of Gargettus.